bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 >
 >Ensure your XML file and `Lloyd.tree` are saved in the same folder, which also contains the BEAST2 shortcut/alias you created earlier.
 Open your **terminal** and navigate to the folder containing your files, then run the analysis through the terminal using `beast dinosaur_BDSKY.xml` (or `beast dinosaur_BDSKY_final.xml` if you're using our ready-made version).

-The analysis should take about XX minutes to run.
+The analysis should take about 15 minutes to run.

 ##Visualising the results